Chris Gordon (actor)

 Chris Gordon is a British actor.
-He portrayed the Duke of Edinburgh's valet in the first two seasons of The Crown (2016–17) and had a recurring role on Casualty as Ross West between 2018 and 2021, having previous guest-starred as another character on the series in 2014.
+He portrayed the Duke of Edinburgh's valet in the first two seasons of The Crown (2016–17) and had a recurring role on Casualty as Ross West between 2018 and 2021, having previously guest-starred as another character on the series in 2014.
 Gordon portrayed the regular role of Rafe Harcourt on the soap opera Hollyoaks from 2023 to 2024.
 Gordon has also guest-starred in various other television series, including Stella (2013), Father Brown (2017), Silent Witness (2017), Vera (2017) and Masters of the Air (2014), as well as appearing in the second series of Bang (2020) and the 2022 docudrama U-Boat War Gamers.
-He has also appeared in the 2021 films Infinite and The Feast, as well as voicing a character in the 2024 videogame Dragon Age: The Veilguard.
+He has also appeared in the 2021 films Infinite and The Feast, as well as voicing a character in the 2024 video game Dragon Age: The Veilguard.

 Career

 In 2013, Gordon appeared in an episode of the second series of the comedy Stella.
 The following year, he had a guest role in "Learning to Fly", the premiere episode of the 29th series of the medical drama television series Casualty.
 He later returned to Casualty playing a different character, drug dealer Ross West, the son of established character Jan Jenning (Di Botcher), as a recurring role between 2018 and 2021.
 Gordon portrayed the Duke of Edinburgh's valet played in Seasons 1 and 2 of the historical drama The Crown.
 Gordon had a guest role in a 2017 episode of Father Brown as part of its fifth season.
 That same month, he played Frankie McAteer in two episodes of Silent Witness – the two parts of "Covenant" – which aired on 23 and 24 January 2017 as part of its 20th series.
 That same year, Gordon also had a guest appearance in the third episode of the seventh series of the crime drama Vera.
 Gordon played Richie Campbell in the second series of the British bilingual television crime drama series Bang.
 Gordon also played a worker in the 2021 Welsh folk horror film The Feast.
 Additionally, he also had a role in the 2021 film Infinite and appeared in the 2024 American war drama miniseries Masters of the Air.
 Gordon portrayed German naval officer Otto Kretschmer in the docudrama television series U-Boat War Gamers, which was broadcast in 2022.
 He also voiced the character of General Felessan in the 2024 video game Dragon Age: The Veilguard.
 Additionally, Gordon has appeared in the television series Deep Space 69.